uspki/policies/certificate-policy.md

 #### 1.5.4 CPS approval procedures
 A CPS shall be submitted and approved by the FPKIPA.

-Prior to submitting a CPS, the CA shall perform a compliance analysis culminating in a written report that provides a summary of areas in which the CPS may not or does not comply with this CP.
+Prior to submitting a CPS, the CA shall perform an analysis of the areas in which the CPS may not or does not comply with this CP.
 The CA shall resolve these discrepancies prior to submitting the CPS to the FPKIPA.
 The CA shall have an approved CPS, meet all CP and CPS requirements, conduct Federal Information Security Modernization Act assessment and authorization activities, and produce an authority to operate prior to commencing operations.

 CAs shall review their CPS and perform an annual self-assessment for compliance with this CP at least every 365 days.
 After review and approval, the CPS document version number and a dated changelog entry shall be added, even if no other changes were made to the document.